NCATSTranslator/Clinical-Data-Committee-Tracking-Voting/GetCreative()_DrugDiscoveryRepurposing_RarePulmonaryDisease/Path_A/README.md

 This path of the CQS MVP1 workflow is intended to first identify biolink:ChemicalEntity associated with a biolink:Disease input CURIE for a rare pulmonary disease and targeting the clinical KPs (COHD, icees-kg, Multiomics EHR Risk Provider), then identify biolink:Gene associated with those chemical entities, and finally identify new chemical entities that are not in the first set of chemical entities but that act on the same gene set.

 The Path A TRAPI query was re-engineered by Abrar U. and Max W. in October 2023 to remove dependencies on sequential fill operations (fill->bind->complete_results) and reduce the complexity such that the query relies on only a lookup operation (lookup->bind->complete_results) with an allowlist parameter specified on e0 to target the clinical KPs.
+The re-engineered Path A TRAPI query runs successfully when using the following input CURIES:

+Asthma: MONDO:0004979
+CF: MONDO:0009061
+EDS: MONDO:0020066

 ## Path A variations - DEPRECATED, 10.17.2023